 If you want to allow your hens to brood, which is the term used to describe hens that are sitting on their eggs in order to hatch them, you may want to invest in two tractors.
 Broody hens, as the name suggests, like to be left alone.

 Portable chicken coops vary in size, as well.
 A 60×50 rectangular shape that is about 40 inches high will provide a good environment for 3-5 hens, depending on the size.
 Larger breeds may need a little more space.
 The large portable coop pictured to the right can fit 10 or more hens.

 If you do want to incubate some of your eggs for hatching, you will need a rooster.
 One rooster for 3-5 hens works.
 Too many roosters cause problems for the hens.
 Roosters do provide a level of protection and leadership for the hens, in addition to the ability to produce fertile eggs.

 Portable chicken coops and tractors are available ready-made for a reasonable price.
 If you are a handy do-it-yourself type, plans are available to make it easy to build your own.

 Moveable coops are great for raising chickens in a healthy, safe environment. are uniquely designed to ensure the structures are long-lasting.
 Depending on the size you select, most are easily moved.
 The portability is sometimes a nice feature to have.

 You can buy a ready- made coop, including the ones pictured on this page, or build one from plans available for download.
-If you do build it yourself, be careful to buy outdoor grade lumber, such as pressure-treated wood and other long-lasting materials. (you can take a look at Best Customer Rated Chicken Coops here)
+If you do build it yourself, be careful to buy outdoor grade lumber, such as pressure-treated wood and other long-lasting materials. (you can take a look at Top 5 Best Chicken Coop Heaters here)